 - Miller with Johnny Mack Brown in RUSTLERS OF RED DOG (Universal serial, 1935) and WILD WEST DAYS (Universal serial, 1937).

-There were lots of other film work at Universal.
+There were lots of other work at Universal.
 Miller took off his ten-gallon hat and six-gun for serials DANGER ISLAND (Universal, 1931), THE VANISHING SHADOW (Universal, 1934), PIRATE TREASURE (Universal, 1934), TAILSPIN TOMMY (Universal, 1934), and THE CALL OF THE SAVAGE (Universal, 1935).
-Fred Kohler Sr. and Miller were a conniving pair of nasties out to slaughter wild horses in STORMY (Universal, 1935).
+And Fred Kohler Sr. and Miller were a conniving pair of nasties out to slaughter wild horses in the feature STORMY (Universal, 1935).
 He can also be spotted in the Boris Karloff and Bela Lugosi horror flicks THE RAVEN (Universal, 1935) and THE INVISIBLE RAY (Universal, 1936).